TheSoumyajitDey/-TagsChat/README.md

 # Website Feature
 - Responsive anyscreen
-- Highly styled and maintaning same theme as the logo
+- @ tag you friend in the chatbox like Facebook and Whatsapp
-- Sign in with - Google(don't have google cloud account) and Facebook(done)
+- Chat appilcation in Front-ENd

 # Prerequisite for the system
 - System should have "NodeJS" already installed